DongyangY/MapChat/README.md

 A multiple real-time geographical (Google Map) group chatting Android application.

 ## What Need To Be Fixed Later!!
-* Using HashTable instead of List on server for online clients' sockets to improve efficiency and eliminate race condition.
 * Using one port instead of two ports for each client.
 On server, one thread per client to read.
 On client, two threads for write and read separately.
 Using event trigger instead of polling from buffer!!
 Thus, no response from server for each command!!
 * MapChatServer should apply Singleton pattern.
 * Note: server-bad is the original bad code, the code in server is not tested yet.